New Mexico Court Records

 The Difference Between Sealing and Expunging Criminal Records

 To seal a New Mexico criminal record is quite similar to an expungement in the state.
 A sealed New Mexico record still exists but is restricted.
-Criminal records usually don’t show on any background check.
+Criminal records usually don’t show up on any background check.
 Also, the documents can not be accessed by the general public once they are sealed or expunged.
-Persons that successfully get their criminal records expunged/sealed can legally declare under oath that they did not commit the expunged crime if asked about it.
+Persons who successfully get their criminal records expunged/sealed can legally declare under oath that they did not commit the expunged crime if asked about it.

 How to Seal a Criminal Record in New Mexico